Frequently asked Questions

 We are able to work as quickly as you like.
 We shall require the final accounts and tax returns to be complete and all liabilities paid (where possible) before the company can go into liquidation, however we can start the process our end before this time and send you all the liquidation documents in advance for your review.

-After your initial distribution within 7 days of appointment, the remaining company assets will be held until such time as we are satisfied that all other matters, including the company’s tax position, are cleared.
+After your initial distribution within 7 days of appointment, in cases where the first distribution was up to 80%, a final distribution of remaining assets will be held until such time as we are satisfied that all other matters, including the company’s tax position, are cleared.
 HMRC tax clearance can take up to 6 months and on occasion longer than this.

 No. All correspondence can be undertaken via email and we can accept all signed documents in this way as well.